alittlemarket/alittlemarket.github.io/_posts/2016-06-14-https-securise-websites.md

 author: antoine
 ---

-When Etsy acquired A little Market, the migration of our sites to https which was in the box since few years became one of our priority project in mid 2015.
+When Etsy acquired A little Market, the migration of our sites to https which was on the shelf since a few years became one of our top priority projects in mid 2015.
-But before starting such a big and impacting project, we went through a long preparation.
+But before starting such a big and impacting project, we went through a long preparation phase.

 ## Project preparation

 ### Why ?

 The goal of this project was to force all our users to access our services through HTTPS connections.
-Google and other search engines had to only crawl our websites in HTTPS only to avoid duplicate contents.
+Google and other search engines would have to crawl our websites only in HTTPS to avoid duplicate content.

 ### How

 We want to switch smoothly and easily from HTTP to HTTPS.
-At the most we want to update few configuration values to do it progressively.
+At most, we want to update a few configuration values to do it progressively.
 All the blocking points to use HTTPS will have to be fixed before the deadline.

 ### Acceptance criteria